IN PERSON: An Interview With Markus Bühler – Associate Director of Watch and Movement Assembly At IWC

 And while we could talk more about this, our time is limited with Markus, so we need to come to the topic of the Portugieser Eternal Calendar.
 Now for those playing catch up, the IWC Portugieser Eternal Calendar was one of the stars of Watches & Wonders 2024.
 IWC Schaffhausen is known for their Perpetual Calendars, and has some of the nicest PC’s on the market today – like those released at this year’s show.

 However, the Portugieser Eternal Calendar is not your everyday Perpetual Calendar.
-It has a moonphase that is accurate to 1 day in 45,000,000 years, which when you think about this feat of engineering, is just crazy.
+It has a moonphase that is accurate to only a 1-day deviation in 45,000,000 years, which when you think about this feat of engineering, is just crazy.
 Sometimes we forget that these watches are tiny machines and calculators of sorts, and they can adjust for the days, months, years, and leap years, not to mention moonphases, and all by gears, wheels, and cogs on your wrist!

 The IWC Portugieser Eternal Calendar we experienced at Watches & Wonders earlier this year.